Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.hmset(...)

-Set multiple field values in the hash structure, parameters as follows:
+Set multiple field values in a hash structure, parameters are as follows:

 Parameter |